 If you want an automatic transmission, you will need to do a specific search for it.
 Not all companies offer them, and if they do, then you will also be paying a higher price for the car.
 Keep this in mind if you tend to search online and book the lowest price you see!

-Now the Ugly News – Insurance for Renting a Car in Ireland
+Now the Ugly News – Rental Car Insurance in Ireland

-Unfortunately, Ireland is one of the few place where most credit cards exclude CDW coverage!
+Unfortunately, Ireland is one of the few place where most credit cards exclude CDW rental car insurance coverage!

 ** NOTE: From my research, if you do want to use the Chase Sapphire to cover your CDW, you will have to get a letter from Chase to confirm this and show it to the rental agency.
 You might even want to contact the rental agency before your trip to verify that they will accept this letter.
 Some rental car agencies in Ireland will still refuse it, and will require you to buy the additional CDW.
 (This is actually what happened to us when we rented a car in Ireland a few years ago).
 If you know they won’t accept your letter of coverage prior to your trip, perhaps you can try a different agency.
 For us, we found out when we arrived and didn’t want to fuss with searching for a new rental — so we paid it (GRRRR!).